Mr-Thack/grapejuice/README.md

 gaps around these issues, so you can experience Roblox to its fullest on your favourite Linux distribution.

 The primary gap-filler feature is the fact that Wine by default creates no protocol handlers, which is how Roblox functions at its core.
 Without protocol handling, you won't be able to launch Roblox Studio and Experiences from the website!

 ## Installing Grapejuice from source

 Installing from source differs per distributions, please follow the appropriate installation guide for yours.
 All the installation guides can be found in the [Grapejuice Wiki](https://gitlab.com/brinkervii/grapejuice/wikis/home)

-## Note for upgrading from 1.x to 2.x

-The builtin Grapejuice updater behaves a bit wonkily upgrading from 1.x to 2.x.
-Upgrading *does* work.
-However, the upgrade button might not indicate such until you relaunch Grapejuice manually.

 ## Troubleshooting